-If you are considering submitting an application to UNC Greensboro, the deadline for Fall 2022 admissions is March 1 and the fee for the application is $65.
+If you want to apply to UNC Greensboro, the deadline for Fall 2023 admissions is March 1 and the fee for the application costs $65.

-The Early Action deadline is December 1, which is coming up fast!
-UNC Greensboro will release EA admissions decisions no later than January 31.
+🗓️ The Early Action deadline is November 1.
+UNC Greensboro will release EA admissions decisions no later than December 15.

 UNC Greensboro is a moderately difficult school to get into.
 UNC Greensboro evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 In 2021, UNC Greensboro accepted 91% of students, around 9,715 from the 10,696 applicants.